TabletopsAndAnvils/Foundry-Stream-Module/README.md

 ### Future Goals
 - `Breakout Window` - Add a configurable breakout window for incoming chats that would be viewable by all players.
 Customizable for theme, color, opacity, etc.
 - `Set Dressing` - Be able to add floating, resizeable, placeable graphics such as a "stream tag" for all clients, branding for the stream.
 - `RTMP Pipe Dream` - With Jitsi/WebRTC it's now possible to stream a window or browser tab directly to YouTube and other RTMP servers.
-A long term goal is to incorporate this functionality into Foundry Stream Module along with controls to make a slim streaming client that is essentially WYSIWYG for the user, foregoing the use of other software such as OBS or Streamlabs.
+A long term goal is to incorporate this functionality into FVTT Studio along with controls to make a slim streaming client that is essentially WYSIWYG for the user, foregoing the use of other software such as OBS or Streamlabs.

 ## License
 - This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).